A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Summary

 \section{Summary}

 We have presented a new time-dependent two-zone model for the co-evolution of galaxies and their CGM.
 Our model self-consistently tracks the evolution of the global thermal energy and turbulent kinetic energy of the CGM accounting for energy input from SN-driven winds and cosmic accretion as well as radiative cooling, turbulence dissipation, and large-scale halo outflows when the CGM becomes overpressurized.
 We explore the dynamics of the model with a particular focus on the phase transitions that occur and the processes that drive them.
-In a companion paper by \citet{carr2022}, we use the purely thermal limit of this kind of model to instead understand the shape of the stellar-to-halo-mass relation and ISM gas fractions thus demonstrating that our approach can be a powerful way to connect to both more sophisticated theoretical models as well as observations.
-We also discuss current limitations of the model and ways in which these could be remedied in the future.
-We perform an initial calibration of the model by measuring many of its free parameters from the FIRE-2 cosmological hydrodynamical ``zoom-in'' simulations \citep{hopkins18}.
-We then go on to show that the model is capable of reproducing the mass assembly histories, baryon cycles and CGM energetics of individual simulated FIRE-2 halos across a wide range in halo masses from ultrafaints to MW-mass halos.
+In a companion paper by \citet{carr23}, we use the purely thermal limit of this kind of model to instead understand the shape of the stellar-to-halo-mass relation and ISM gas fractions from an empirical perspective, thus demonstrating that our approach can be a powerful way to connect to both more sophisticated theoretical models as well as observations.
+Our main takeaways are as follows: